juliaziqingcai/NSERC-USRA-2019/JULIACOPY/Currently_Active_Code/NN2/README.txt

-README:		For all files related to the Simple Randomized Algorithm approach
+README:		For all files related to the modified Box Version of the
-		to the Nearest Neighbor Problem as presented by the 2019 CCCG Paper.
+		Simple Randomized Algorithm approach to the Nearest Neighbor Problem as presented by the 2019 CCCG Paper.

 AUTHORS:	Julia Cai, Alexa de Grandmont